jacobgellman/jacobgellman.github.io/_pages/about.md

 ![](images/ft_mcmurray_wiki.png)

 I am a Postdoctoral Fellow in the Department of Economics at the University of Alaska Anchorage.
-My research focuses on the economics of wildfire, land use, and housing.
+My research focuses on the economics of natural disasters, climate adaptation, and public lands.

-Some current projects investigate welfare damages of wildfire smoke for outdoor recreation, adaptation to climate change and natural disasters in homeowners insurance markets, and spatial prioritization of fuels management projects to mitigate fire hazard.
+Some current projects investigate welfare damages of wildfire smoke for outdoor recreation, adaptation to climate change and natural disasters in homeowners insurance markets, and the effect of natural disaster forecasts and alerts on evacuations.

 I hold a PhD from the University of California, Santa Barbara.
 As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, meteorologists, and other natural scientists.
 Previously I worked as an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for entities such as the US Department of Justice and the Illinois Attorney General.